-We recognize revenues when a performance obligation has been satisfied by transferring control of promised services or products to our guests/customers in an amount that reflects the amount the Company has received or expects to receive in exchange for those services or products.
+We recognize revenues when a performance obligation has been satisfied by transferring control of promised services or products to our guests/customers in an amount that reflects the amount we have received or expect to receive in exchange for those services or products.
+Park admission revenues for annual passes and memberships are deferred and recognized as revenue on a pro-rata basis over the term of the pass or membership.
 Park admission fee revenues from advance online ticket purchases are deferred until the customers' visit to the parks.
-Park admission revenues for annual passes and memberships are deferred and recognized as revenue on a pro-rata basis over the term of the pass or membership.
+Advance online tickets can generally be used anytime during the one year period from the date of purchase.
 Revenues from retail and concession sales are generally recognized upon the concurrent receipt of payment and delivery of goods to the customer.
 Sales taxes billed and collected are not included in revenue.